makerslocal/LudumDare29/README.md

 **The year is 2076** and our world is a wasteland of nuclear fallout and deadly trains.
 To this end, humanity has migrated to the only pristine location left on
 Earth: Antarctica.
-Like a phoenix from the ashes humanity grows again, building giant, ultra efficient cities to span the frigid continent.
-The frigid land is harsh, but also serves as a strange beacon of development and technology advancement for the remnants of our species.
+Like a phoenix from the ashes we grow again, building giant, ultra efficient cities to span the frigid continent.
+The land is harsh, but also serves as a unusual beacon of development and technology for the remnants of our people.
-Self augmentation and perception alterations become a norm as nanomachines, referred to as clouds, envelope their users to provide lifestyle and utilitous services.
+Self augmentation and perception alteration becomes a norm as nanomachines, referred to as *clouds*, are developed by megacorporations to envelope users and provide lifestyle and utility services at the cost of personal freedome.

 **Welcome to ICE.**
 You are *The Catalyst* and the Cloud must be stopped.